 Secondary: Tibialis anterior, tibialis posterior, fibularis longus, fibularis brevis

 This is a great exercise to not only challenge your balance but also gain some strength in your legs.
 Keeping proper form is crucial in order to work the muscles properly and get the most efficient results.
 Keep most of your weight on your front heel while going into the reverse lunge and when coming up from it.
 This activates your glutes as much as possible.
 Also, the foot that you step back with should only lightly touch the ground.
 This forces you to keep the weight on your front heel and challenges your balance as much as possible.
 The knee-up reverse lunge gives you the strength, balance and muscle control needed for shots that require a little extra power.

-These strength exercises for golf have been taken from the new edition of Golf Anatomy.
+These strength exercises for golf have been taken from the 2nd edition of Golf Anatomy.
 For more information on strength training for golf and other sports, check out some of the resources below.